enkidevs/curriculum/react/introduction/intro-react/react-what-i-need-to-use-react.md

 ---
 ## Content

-Being a truly flexible library, you can not only create applications from scratch with **React**, but also gradually include them in to your codebase.
+Being a truly flexible library, you can not only create applications from scratch with **React** but also gradually include it into your codebase.

 To install **React** you can use a *package manager* such as `yarn` or `npm`: